Dilation and Curettage (D and C)

-Why Do a D&C Procedure?
+Why Do a Dilation and Curettage Procedure?

-Risks of D&C
+Risks of Dilation and Curettage

 There are unfortunately risks involved with this procedure, including: